MrGrak/MonogameCookbook/README.md

 # Monogame Cookbook

 A collection of code samples and examples for Monogame developers.
-You may find them useful or useless. //MrGrak
+You may find them useful or useless.
+Use as you wish.
+These are written in vs2019, with monogame 3.8.
+//MrGrak